tahowallet/extension/rfb/rfb-2-signers-ui.md

 #### Similarities to current approach

-A few things are similar in the proposed factoring above to what is currently happening for transactions, but differ in specific ways:
+There are strong similarities between the proposed code above and what is currently happening for transactions, with a few notable differences:

 - The details resolver (`resolveSignatureDetails` and its delegates) is similar to the `SignTransactionInfoProvider`, but is deliberately oriented towards resolving data,